engineering team reviewing supplier drawings and production details during a China factory visit

 Instead of:

-A visit that is not structured for verification cannot produce a reliable decision.
+A visit that is not structured for validation cannot support a reliable conclusion.

 What Most Visits Still Miss